1962–63 AEK Athens F.C. season: Overview

-On June 23 AEK and Panathinaikos lined up in the Stadium of Nea Filadelfeia, has been chosen as the venue for the match.
-Panathinaikos took the lead in the 8th minute with a goal by Toumelis, but immediately after that the Papaioannou-Nestoridis duo took action with two goals by the former in the 23rd and 27th minute and one by the latter in the 39th minute from a direct corner kick made it 3–1, bringing AEK close to the Title.
-The "greens" took advantage of a period of inactivity of AEK and with goals from Linoxilakis in the 64th minute and Panagiotidis in the 65th minute, equalized the match at 3–3.
-This was the final score as a and even though Panathinaikos was superior in goal difference as they had +47 against the +45 of AEK, but the goal ratio defined by the regulation gave AEK the title with 3.14 against the 2.68 of the "greens".
-As AEK won their first post-war league and the first since the establishment of national divisions, Kostas Nestoridis, for the 5th time in a row and for the last time in his career, was the top scorer in the championship with 23 goals.
+On June 23, AEK and Panathinaikos met at the Stadium of Nea Filadelfeia, which was selected as the venue for the match.
+Panathinaikos took the lead at the 8th minute with a goal by Toumpelis, but AEK responded immediately by turning the match with a brace by Papaioannou at the 23rd and 27th minute, respectively.
+Furthermore, at the 39th minute Nestoridis made it 3–1 from a direct corner kick, bringing AEK close to the title.
+The "greens" took advantage of a period of inactivity of AEK and with goals from Linoxilakis at the 64th minute and Panagiotidis at the 65th minute, equalized the match at 3–3, which remained as the final score.
+Thus, despite Panathinaikos having a superior goal difference with +47 compared to AEK which had +45, the goal ratio defined by the regulation gave AEK the title with 3.14 against the 2.68 of the "greens".
+As AEK won their first post-war league and the first since the establishment of national divisions, Kostas Nestoridis emerged as the top scorer in the championship with 23 goals for the 5th time in a row and for the last in his career.

-In the Greek Cup, AEK reached the round of 32 without a match, just like all the teams that had reached the round of 16 in the previous season.
-There they defeated Olympiacos Kalamata with 7–1 at home and qualified to the round of 16, where they got the ticket for the quarter-finals by eliminating Atromitos with a 0–3 victory at Peristeri.
-In the quarter-finals, Aris, with a header from Panitsidis in the 9th minute, defeated AEK by 1–0 at Thessaloniki and eliminated them from the tournament.
+As all the first division clubs of the season, AEK entered the Cup at the round of 32.
+There, they defeated Olympiacos Kalamata with 7–1 at home and were qualified to the round of 16.
+Afterwards, they got the ticket for the quarter-finals by eliminating Atromitos with a 0–3 victory at Peristeri Stadium.
+In the quarter-finals, AEK faced Aris at Thessaloniki and were eliminated with a 1–0 defeat which came by a header from Panitsidis at the 9th minute.